Spotify

 U-Visa 101: The Visa for Victims of Crime (44 minutes)

-In the first episode of Pathways, NIWAP Deputy Director, Rocio Molina sits down with Tara Patet, a prosecutor in St. Paul, MN and Investigator Michael LaRiviere from Salem, MA Police Department to discuss the basics of U-Visas.
-Created in October 2000, U-Visas are designed for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement in investigation or prosecution or criminal activity.
-In this episode, we introduce U-Visas and how law enforcement can use them when investigating these cases.
-We also cover the certification process and discuss the concept of “helpfulness” when issuing a U-Visa.
+In the first episode, Rocio Molina, NIWAP American University Washington College of Law, sits down with Tara Patet, Supervising Prosecutor at the City Attorney’s Office in St. Paul, Minnesota, and Investigator Michael LaRiviere from the Salem, MA Police Department to discuss the basics of U Visas.
+Created in October 2000, U Visas are designed for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement, prosecutors, or other government officials in the detection, investigation, or prosecution of criminal activity.
+In this episode, we introduce U Visas and how law enforcement and prosecutors can use them when investigating and prosecuting criminal cases.
+We also cover the certification process and discuss the concept of “helpfulness” when issuing a U Visa

 U-Visa FAQ’s (22 minutes)

-In this episode, Stacey Ivie, a Detective and Task Force Officer with City of Alexandria, VA Police Department answers some frequently asked questions about the U Visa and debunks myths centered around the U-Visa certification process.
-She talks about the role of the certification agency, addresses the myths around certifying versus sponsorship, false reporting and non-cooperation from victims.
-Overall, Stacey Ivie emphasizes that filing U-Visas is important because it helps the criminal justice system and gives law enforcement opportunities to combat crimes generally and not just within the immigrant population.
+In this episode, Stacey Ivie, a Detective and Task Force Officer with the City of Alexandria, VA Police Department, answers some frequently asked questions about the U Visa and debunks myths centered around the U Visa certification process.
+She talks about the role of the certification agency, addresses the myths around certifying versus sponsorship, false reporting, and non-cooperation from victims.
+Detective Ivie emphasizes the importance of filing U Visas to help the criminal justice system and to give law enforcement opportunities to combat crimes in the community as a whole, not just those occurring within the immigrant population.

 T-Visa 101: The Visa for Traficking Victims (25 minutes)

-In this episode of Pathways, NIWAP Director, Leslye Orloff discusses T-Visas with Stacey Ivie, a Detective and Task Force Officer with City of Alexandria, VA Police Department.
-T-Visas were created to protect noncitizen victims of human trafficking by providing immigration relief to those who are eligible.
-In this episode, we introduce the basics and fundamentals of T-Visas and how law enforcement can use them to assist in their trafficking cases involving noncitizen victims.
+In this episode of Pathways, Leslye Orloff, Director of NIWAP at the American University Washington College of Law, discusses T Visas with Stacey Ivie, a Detective and Task Force Officer with the City of Alexandria, VA Police Department.
+T Visas were created to protect noncitizen victims of human trafficking by providing immigration relief to those who are eligible.
+In this episode, we introduce the basics and fundamentals of T Visas and how law enforcement can use them to assist in their trafficking cases involving noncitizen victims.

 The Importance of Certifying U Visa Cases Early (32 minutes)

-In this episode, NIWAP Director, Leslye Orloff, Jane Anderson, a former prosecutor, now with Aequitas, and Christopher Freeman, a prosecutor from Hennepin County, MN talk about the importance of certifying early in the U and T visa process.
-They talk about basics of timing around certification, the helpfulness component of certification and the benefits of early certification to the victim as well as to the certifying agency.
+In this episode, Leslye Orloff, Director of NIWAP at the American University Washington College of Law, Jane Anderson, a former prosecutor now with Aequitas, and Christopher Freeman, a prosecutor from Hennepin County, MN, talk about the importance of certifying early in the U and T visa process.
+They talk about the basics of timing around certification, the helpfulness component of certification, and the benefits of early certification to the victim and the certifying agency.
 They further discuss the positive impact of early certification on the underlying case and address the fears around non-cooperation of victims.
-The episode ends with speakers identifying the resources and tool available to prosecutors and certifying agencies on the benefits of early certification.
+The episode ends with the speakers identifying the resources and tools available to prosecutors and certifying agencies on the benefits of early certification.

-Building Relationships: Collaboration between Law Enforcement, Prosecutors and the Community
+Series: Building Relationships: Collaboration between Law Enforcement, Prosecutors, and the Community

 Part One – Best Practices Working with Immigrant Victims (26 minutes)